-As a Public Interest Entity listed on the London Stock Exchange, the Company is required to put its audit out to tender after a period of 10 years.
+As a Public Interest Entity listed on the London Stock Exchange, the Company is required to put its audit out to tender after a period of 10 years and to actually change auditor every 20 years.
 Ernst & Young LLP ('EY') were appointed by the Board following a formal tender process which concluded in 2016.

-This is the first year the current audit partner, Michael Gaylor, has been in place.
+This is the second year the current audit partner, Mike Gaylor, has been in place.